Dan J. Harkey

 The 80/20 concept applies to almost all sales and organizational endeavors.

-The 80/20 rule also applies to one's active lead base quality.
-Twenty percent of one's active prospects and ongoing relationships will result in 80 percent of your new business transactions.
+The 80/20 rule also applies to the quality of one’s active lead base.
+Twenty percent of one’s active prospects and ongoing relationships will result in 80 percent of your new business transactions.
 A salesperson must focus on the top 20 percent and convert the remaining 80 percent into the upper 20 percent.

 This may be a real shuffle because salespeople are so anxious to convert the 80% that they spend most of their time there.
-At the same time, eliminate unproductive leads that appear to waste time.
+At the same time, eliminate unproductive leads that appear to be a waste of time.

 The top 20% of salespeople account for 80% of the total sales volume, while the bottom 80% account for 20%.
 The top 20% earn 80% of the available income, while the remaining 80% receive a meager portion of the remaining 20% of available compensation.

-The top 20% of a manufacturing company's employees are responsible for 80% of the production or output, and the remaining 20% are responsible for the remaining 80%.
+The top 20% of a manufacturing company’s employees are responsible for approximately 80% of the production or output, while the remaining 80% are responsible for the remaining 20%.

 Marketing Strategies:

-Marketing strategies include face-to-face communications, direct calling, mass and individual emailing, posting on social media sites like LinkedIn, postal mailing, group networking, online presentations, Zoom calls, attending industry-related trade organizations, and texting.
+Marketing strategies include face-to-face communications, direct calling, mass and targeted emailing, posting on social media sites like LinkedIn, postal mailing, group networking, online presentations, Zoom calls, attending industry-related trade shows and conferences, and texting.
 Direct calling is beneficial for repeat follow-up calls to maintain an ongoing relationship.
-If you have any unanswered calls, please leave a message; a follow-up email as a reminder is appropriate.
+If you have any unanswered calls, please leave a message.
+A follow-up email as a reminder is also appropriate.
 The named person at least hears our voice and receives a friendly reminder email.

 The above activities involve strategies to convert prospects into active relationships, including establishing business relationships and friendships.
 Actives talk with you and let you know that they are interested in your product, goods, or services.
-Of course, actives can and should develop into business friends.
+Of course, active individuals can and should develop into business acquaintances.
 Yes, friends do business with friends!

 Many business relationships and friendships make life easier.
 These relationships and friendships transcend personal happiness, good mental health, self-actualization, and potential monetary gain.
 However, if financial gain is the only focus, the strategy will appear phony, superficial, and ineffective.

 Developing an extensive network of active leads and personal relationships takes daily focused time and effort.
-Merely locating and purchasing a list has no value.
-A list is only the beginning.
-I need initial introductions and follow-ups, which I think will develop into success over time.
+Locating and purchasing a list alone has no value.
+A list is only the beginnin.
+I need initial introductions and follow-ups, which I believe will lead to success over time.
 An outsourcing vendor can verify whether the addresses and email addresses are correct.
-Active daily management of the list is essential to convert people from cold or warm into active.
-Could you import the list into customer relations software (CRM)?
+Active daily management of the list is essential to convert people from cold or warm leads into active ones.
+Could you import the list into your customer relationship management (CRM) software?

-A daily action habit is spending a significant portion of your day calling, emailing, or texting.
+A daily action habit is spending a significant portion of your day making calls, sending emails, or texting.
 However, I call my friends more frequently than every 60 or 90 days, and repeated calls can be bothersome.
 Could you restart the process every 60 to 90 days?

-People change jobs, and companies go out of business, showing disinterest or disrespect, habitually failing to return phone calls, emails, and texts, retiring, changing names, changing email addresses, changing business locations, etc. The information contained in your prospect list requires constant updates and expansion.
+People change jobs, and companies go out of business, often showing disinterest or disrespect by habitually failing to return phone calls, emails, and texts, retiring, changing names, email addresses, or business locations, etc. The information contained in your prospect list requires constant updates and expansion.
 The active prospects in your network are the only ones you may reliably count on in determining the size of your network or lead base.
 Also, even with a sizeable active lead base, you may lose 20% to 30% of them annually for all stated reasons.
 Warm leads should become active.

 Replacing doubtful leads in your network with active leads is necessary.
 You may drop the prospect from the active list and discontinue active follow-up over a reasonable time, such as 24 months of consistent follow-up.
 The other option is to email them occasionally with your standard email blast.
-Over time, they may again become active leads.
+Over time, they may become active leads again.

-Prepare for that event!
+Prepare for that eveve.
 You will need to reconstruct a new list starting from day one.
-If the quality of your lead base crashes, consolidate the list down to your activities.
+If the quality of your lead base declines, consolidate the list to focus on your key activities.
 Email or call to verify that they are still there.

 A poor strategy is repeatedly following up with the same prospects, even when they display disinterest or non-responsiveness.
 The quality of all lists is fluid and constantly changing.